-(4) The amounts in this column include company contributions to each executive officer's Flex Spending Account ("FSA") and premiums paid by the company for health care and dental coverage for the dependents of each of our executive officers.
-With respect to the FSA spending contribution, the maximum contribution amount is included regardless of actual amounts used by the executives.
-With respect to the dependent health care and dental coverage, the amounts only include the 20% additional coverage paid by the company for executive officers as the company covers 80% of this expense for all employees.
+(4) The amounts in this column include Company contributions to each executive officer's Flex Spending Account ("FSA") and premiums paid by the Company for health care and dental coverage for the dependents of each of our executive officers.
+With respect to the FSA spending contribution, the maximum contribution amount is included regardless of actual amounts used by the executive officers.
+With respect to the dependent health care and dental coverage, the amounts only include the 20% additional coverage paid by the Company for executive officers as the Company covers 80% of this expense for all employees.